botlaram/developer/terraform/README.md

 ## local-exec and remote-exec function

-### local-exec Provisioner
+### local-exec provisioner

-Purpose:

-The local-exec provisioner runs a command or script on the machine where Terraform is executed (i.e., the local workstation or CI/CD server running Terraform).
+Purpose: The local-exec provisioner runs a command or script on the machine where Terraform is executed (i.e., the local workstation or CI/CD server running Terraform).

 Use Cases: